 - Thyroid issues

 - Hormone changes, like during menopause

 - Open heart surgery

 It is said that there might be a genetic predisposition for frozen shoulder.
 However, there is still no evidence to back up this statement.

-You should know the signs of frozen shoulder in order to recognize it and treat it.
+We should know the signs of frozen shoulder in order to recognize it and treat it.
 The condition causes limited range of motion in the joint of the shoulder, progressive pain, night pain, and stiffness.

-Your physician will take a thorough shoulder history in order to find out if there has been any injury in the past and also do a physical exam.
+Our physician will take a thorough shoulder history in order to find out if there has been any injury in the past and also do a physical exam.